 Students must use Trajecsys for documenting arrival/departures times on a designated computer at their clinical site or with their mobile device.
 Trajecsys is a cloud-based program that is managed through the Internet where students will use the system to record clinic time on an electronic timesheet.
-All records are kept online and can only be seen by the student and faculty (this includes Clinical Instructors).
+All records are kept online and can only be seen by the student and faculty (this includes Clinical Preceptors).

 All efforts should be made to use Trajecsys at the student's affiliated site.
 If a time error occurs and the student is unable to clock in/out, the Clinical Coordinator or the Director must be notified immediately; designated computers have an assigned IP address which differs from personal devices.
-In the event Trajecsys is experiencing difficulty, the student will document their time on a piece of paper and have the technologist initial the paper.
-If a student fails to report a documentation error on their time sheet to faculty, the student may receive a problem assessment dependent on the severity of the issue.
+In the event Trajecsys is experiencing difficulty, the student will email the clinical coordinator immediately.
+If a student fails to report a documentation error on their time sheet to faculty, the student may receive a demerit depending on the severity of the issue.